Kawhi Prop Bets: Leonard Looks Primed to Exceed Scoring Expectations in Toronto

 DeRozan took a big leap last season as a playmaker, ranking in the 78th percentile and averaging the sixth-most possessions per game (9.3) as a pick-and-roll ball handler.
 While Kyle Lowry, Fred VanVleet and Delon Wright figure to pick up some of that slack, it’ll also present Leonard an opportunity to continue to improve his playmaking chops.

-Going from the likes of Pau Gasol and Kyle Anderson to Serge Ibaka and Anunoby should improve Leonard’s assists outlook and will put him in a position to match his 2016-17 output (3.5 apg) and go over Bovada’s line.
+Going from the likes of Pau Gasol and Kyle Anderson to Serge Ibaka and Anunoby should improve Leonard’s assists outlook and will put him in a position to match his 2016-17 output (3.5 apg).